-If death occurs abroad or in England, Wales or Northern Ireland

-- You can either arrange a local burial or cremation to avoid the expense of bringing the body back; - or bring the body back to Scotland once you have got the certificate of death and an authorisation for the removal of the body from the country of death from the appropriate authorities, and arrange a funeral in Scotland.
+If death occurs abroad or in England, Wales or Northern Ireland or bring the body back to Scotland once you have got the certificate of death and an authorisation for the removal of the body from the country of death from the appropriate authorities, and arrange a funeral in Scotland.
 For this you will need either an authenticated translation of a foreign death certificate or a death certificate issued in England, Wales or Northern Ireland, depending on the country of death.